Skip to main content

 Digital Literacy: (3 hours)

-Satisfy this requirement by earning a grade of "C minus" or higher in in an approved Digital Literacy course.
+Satisfy this requirement by earning a grade of "C minus" or higher in a University approved Digital Literacy course.

 Oral Communication Competency: (0-3 hours)

 Students must demonstrate the ability to orally transmit ideas and information clearly.
-This requirement may be met through with an approved college-level course.
+This requirement may be met through with a University approved college-level course.

 Minimum Program Requirements - Summary